bekk/bekk-christmas/post/react/get-started-with-animations-in-react.md

      sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"
 ></iframe>

-It is possible to "hook into" a motion component and acquire motion values associated with it, such as the position and velocity.
-How?
-You guessed it: Using a hook!
-Let's continue working with the previous example and see how we can use the drag position of the an element to animate another element.

-The motion elements all use `MotionValue`'s to track its state and velocity, and while these are created automatically by default, we can create one using a `useMotionValue`-hook and pass it to a motion element explicitly.
+A motion element uses a `MotionValue` to track its state and velocity, and while it is created automatically by default, we can create one using a `useMotionValue`-hook and pass it to a motion element explicitly.
 This way, we have direct access to the state of the element.
-This is done in the following example, where the `MotionValue` `sliderXVal` is passed to the drag element by giving it the following the prop: `style={{x: sliderXVal`}}.
-Then, we can access the actual value using `sliderXVal.get()` and animate another element using this value.
+This is done in the following example, where the MotionValue `sliderXVal` is passed to the drag element by giving it the following prop: `style={{x: sliderXVal`}}.
+Then, we can access the actual value simply by calling `sliderXVal.get()`, and in the following example we utilize this to animate another element based on the position of the drag element.

-In the example below we define a state which we update to the current value of the `MotionValue` using a `useEffect`-hook and the `onChange`-method of `MotionValue`s, to be able to trigger a new render each time the motion value changes.
+We define a state which we update to the current value of the `MotionValue` using a `useEffect`-hook and the `onChange`-method of MotionValue, to be able to trigger a new render each time the MotionValue changes.

 <iframe
   src="https://codesandbox.io/embed/example-4-drag-with-motionvalue-s55j7?codemirror=1&hidedevtools=1&hidenavigation=1&autoresize=1&fontsize=14"